sobhani/DCIS-CA9/README.md

 * Item DCIS segmentation: to detect and segment DCIS

 * For the detailed Python-TensorFlow virtual envs (Linux) for the SC-CNN detection and classification you can refer to   https://github.com/qalid7/compath
+* The trained classification, detection model is not uploaded due to the size.
+You can contact the authours to have access to the final generator model after training.
+Better way to use the trained model is to pull the docker image.

 We describe a novel deep-learning model for the simultaneous detection and segmentation of DCIS ducts from IHC images.
 An improved Generative Adversarial Networks (GANs) architecture was used to train a deep learning model capable of delineating DCIS duct regions from surrounding tissue.